bellmit/attic/articles/interpretation.rst

 Each article has:

-1. A title, to aid in its identification.
-The title is excluded from the article's capacity to govern; and
+1. A title, to aid in its identification; and

 2. A body, which should include one or more rules.